allandelarosa/dsp-final-project/README.txt

 - going to meet with ta first to see if she has any insight before we go too far in the wrong direction

+%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

+12/8:

+- did enhancement, open and close, some other stuff
+- need to play around with paramters of each step, maybe repeat some
+- try filtering different buildings and then adding results
+- try segmentation? not sure what effect this will have
+- image thinning might be useful to get rid of smaller features